 Chalet 2: 2 beds, with an on-suite bathroom

 Lookout lapa: 7 mattresseson a raised platform and two sleeper couches

 Amenities: Each chalet has an on-suite bathroom with flushing toilet, basin and gas heated shower.
 A communal outside toilet and shower (both with magnificent views) is situated thirty meters away.

-Cleaning Staff: The facility will be cleaned and prepared for you before your arrival and then again at 1pm on the last day.
+Some battery or gas powered lights are provided.
 No cleaning staff will be around for the duration of your stay.
 This is great for privacy and peacefulness, but implies that dish-washing and basic cleaning will be up to you.

 - WOOD - for braai and cooking

 - Torches- for visiting the loo at night.
 The terrain in this magical setting is rather uneven